 Many prospective organ donors sometimes have concerns about whether their families may attempt to override their decision to donate after death.

-Although the majority of loved ones are committed to honoring decisions of the deceased, the complex emotions that occur after a difficult loss can sometimes lead to conflict.
+Although most loved ones are committed to honoring the decisions of the deceased, the complex emotions that occur after a difficult loss can sometimes lead to conflict.
 In other situations, loved ones may have complicated feelings regarding organ donation.

 So, it is understandable that many people wonder if families can prevent organ donation from being carried out.

 Can families override organ donation decisions?

 In short, the answer to this common question is NO – family members cannot override your decision to be a donor.
 Let’s take a closer look at the donation process, the Donor Registry, and how these factors affect the decision.